HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/0 Taking the 2022 exam after studying this book.md

 > **Key Information:** Each person may hold only one operator/primary station license grant. {{< link id="T1A04" >}}

-This fundamental rule means you get one license and one call sign.
+This fundamental rule means you get one license and one callsign.
 Even if you have multiple radios scattered across different locations, they all operate under your single license grant.

 ### The Definition of a Beacon